VoidHack/write-ups/SharifCTF 8/reverse/crackme/README.md

 We will tell about the effect of this marks on the password a little bit later.

 ### Password is xored
 If we pass debugger check, then we will be faced with ```flag maybe here:``` string.
-So, this part of the program is desirable for us.
+In this part of the code ```some_flag``` is changed in the bad way for us (further we will say, that we can't use a debugger at all).
+After we get into the desired part of the code.
 Skipping all xmm obfuscation we can find interesting place:

 <p align="center">
   <img src="screens/xor.png">